M1cha/periscope/README.md

 homebrew solution for nintendo switch input display

-this is heavily inspired by openjoystickdisplay / OJDS-NX, which is implemented almost the same way. however, openjoystickdisplay has been abandonware for multiple years, and the OJDS-NX project was recently deleted. therefore, i have reimplemented both sides of the equation, specifically for switch, rather than the ojd general input setup.
+this is heavily inspired by openjoystickdisplay / OJDS-NX, which is implemented almost the same way. however, openjoystickdisplay has been abandonware for multiple years, and the OJDS-NX project was recently deleted. therefore, i have reimplemented both sides of the equation, specifically for switch, and hopefully a little bit better.

 ### current features
 * switch sysmodule that grabs inputs
 * desktop viewer program that connects to the switch and pulls inputs from the sysmodule
-* support for 1 player (pro controller, dual joy-con, or single joy-con (*i think*))
+* support for up to 8 players (pro controller, dual joy-con, or single joy-con (*i think*))
 * custom skin support
 * configuration dialog box
+* tesla overlay that shows switch's IP address and allows configuration of which controllers to capture

 ### planned features
 * a default skin to distribute with this that actually looks ok
-* better desktop configuration (e.g. make sure all the fields are actually valid before trying to start)
+* better desktop configuration
-* tesla overlay to get IP address as well as configure sysmodule (?)
 * support for gyro
 * support for accelerometer (likely difficult)
-* support for multiple players
-* support for capturing a specific player out of many

 ### skin configuration
-each skin lives in its own directory in the config folder (e.g. `~/.config/periscope/` on linux, idk other platforms). inside this directory is a `skin.toml` file and every image you need for the skin. you need at least a background image and one other, to use for buttons and joysticks. each button and joystick can be a different image, if you want. each also has a `pos`, which is where on the screen it will be displayed. x increases to the right and y towards the bottom, starting at the top left. joysticks also have a `range`, which is the radius of the circle that the joystick
+each skin lives in its own directory in the config folder (e.g. `~/.config/periscope/` on linux, `C:\Users\YourUser\AppData\Roaming\periwinkle\periscope\` on windows). inside this directory is a `skin.toml` file and every image you need for the skin. you need at least a background image and one other, to use for buttons and joysticks. each button and joystick can be a different image, if you want. each also has a `pos`, which is where on the screen it will be displayed. x increases to the right and y towards the bottom, starting at the top left. joysticks also have a `range`, which is the radius of the circle that the joystick